KDE/kde-builder/doc/chapter_03/kde-builder-logging.md

 If an error occurred, you should be able to see an explanation of why in one of the files.
-To help you determine which file contains the error, kdesrc-build will create a link from the file containing the error (such as `build-1.log` to a file called `error.log`).
+To help you determine which file contains the error, kde-builder will create a link from the file containing the error (such as `build-1.log` to a file called `error.log`).

-The upshot to all of this is that to see why a module failed to build after your last kdesrc-build, the file you should look at first is `${log-dir}/latest/module-name/error.log`.
+The upshot to all of this is that to see why a module failed to build after your last kde-builder, the file you should look at first is `${log-dir}/latest/module-name/error.log`.

 ```{tip}